tapaswenipathak/linux-kernel-stats/README.md

 Various linux kernel stats are open for the contribution.
 To contribute, fork the repository and create a branch for any issue that you are working upon.
 Create a Pull Request which will be promptly reviewed and suggestions would be added to improve it.

-#### PR template
+#### PR Template
 Make sure to follow these steps in order while raising a Pull Request:
 > Title of PR should be short and precise
 > Mention all the changes you have made in detail.
-> Comment the external resources you have used if any.
-Also, if data files are uploaded to an external file manager, provide the link in the comments.
+> Mention the external resources you have used if any.
+Also, if data files are uploaded to an external file manager, provide the URL(s) in the comments.
 > Mention any descrepencies if you faced any, or open a ticket regarding the same.
 > If any other issues/PRs are corelated, mention them in the comments.

-### Create tickets
-Take a look at the Existing Issues or create your own Tickets.

-### Report issue
+### Report an Issue
 If you find any incorrect information on this repository, kindly report it by creating an issue, mentioning the reason, and attaching a screenshot.

 #### Issue Template
 Make sure to follow these steps in order while raising an Issue:
 > Title of Issue should be short but precise.
 > Explain the issue as detailed as possible, attaching a screenshot.
+> If the issue still persists but you have made updates regarding the same, then mention the updates regarding the issue in the comments.

 ## Troubleshooting Guide